CalvinNeo/CFortranTranslator/README.md

 	you can either use [/cpptest/winmake.cmd](/cpptest/winmake.cmd) to build your code, or build them in cpptest project

 # Debug
-Only fatal errors hinderring parsing will be reported by translator.
+Only fatal errors hindering parsing will be reported by translator.

 Debug origin fortran code or generated C++ code is recommended.